 Children are extremely happy and settled within the environment.
-A highly enthusiastic and committed staff team plan activities based on observations of children's interests and development.
-For example, pre-school children enjoy a theme of pirates, and as a result, children are actively engaged and make excellent progress towards the early learning goals.
+A highly enthusiastic and committed staff team plan activities based on observations of children's interests and development, and as a result, children are actively engaged and make excellent progress towards the early learning goals.
 Staff provide children with a balanced programme throughout the day, with a mix of adult-led and child-initiated activities, along with regular opportunities for outdoor play.
-Staff make observations of children's activities, progress and development, and keep detailed records, sharing these with parents and carers, who are asked to contribute to these records by sharing their own observations.
+Children in the out of school club contribute to the planning of their activities.
+Staff make observations of children's activities, progress and development, and keep detailed records sharing these with parents and carers, who are asked to contribute to these records by sharing their own observations.

 Children are developing an appropriate sense of safety.
 Warm relationships between staff and children are formed and children's behaviour is exemplary.
-For example, they happily share toys, take turns with the play resources and join together in role play.
-They are independent as they make choices about their play.
-Children are developing excellent communication skills as staff engage with them.
+For example, they happily share toys, take turns with the play resources and join together in role play, for example, as toddlers enjoy playing with the toy animals and as pre-school children make models of houses.
+Children are independent as they make choices about their play, whether to play in or outdoors.
+Children are developing excellent communication skills as staff engage with them, extending their thoughts and opinions.
 Babies and younger children have lots of eye contact with staff, who respond to their gurgles and early attempts to form words.
-Pre-school children are skilful communicators with both their peers and adults around them.
-Toddlers thoroughly enjoy the stories read to them or told to them by members of staff.
-Children, including babies, help themselves to books and a variety of resources encourages their early mark-making skills.
+All children thoroughly enjoy the stories read to them or told to them by members of staff.
+Children including babies help themselves to books and a variety of resources encourages their early mark-making skills, for example, babies make marks in water on a table, and toddlers and pre-school children draw pictures outside with chalk.

 Children develop an appropriate understanding of mathematical language as they count, complete jigsaws, match and sort shapes.
-They have access to a computer to develop their understanding of technology, and younger children learn that pushing buttons creates further actions.
-The further development of information technology is an area for development.
+They have access to a computer to develop their understanding of technology; and younger children learn that pushing buttons creates further actions.
 Resources and activities, such as posters, play figures, jigsaws and books promote children's awareness of the wider world.
-They celebrate a variety of festivals from around the world, such as Diwali and Chinese New Year.
+They celebrate a variety of festivals from around the world, such as Diwali and Chinese New Year, and are embarking on a Peace Mala project.
+The provider and staff place the promotion of equality of opportunity at the heart of all of its work and its aspirations are understood and acted upon consistently at all levels.

 Excellent use is made of the outdoor environment to promote a number of areas of learning.
-For example, children grow a variety of fruit and vegetables and access a sensory garden.
-They are involved in early science as they experiment, and look at how to look after living things as they observe eggs hatching.
+For example, children grow a variety of fruit and vegetables, nurturing these, picking them and using them in their snacks.
+They are involved in early science as they experiment, for example, older children look at sinking and floating, build igloos from snow and ice and use a metal detector to hunt for treasure.
+Vision panels have been added to the fences in the outdoor area, to enable all children to view the adjoining fields.
+Children are involved in developing an understanding of their environment and are involved in recycling.
+The further enhancement of their knowledge in this is an area for development.

 A variety of different textures, techniques and opportunities encourages children's creativity.
-For example, all children enjoy music and dancing, babies enjoy the feel of jelly during sensory play, and toddlers enjoy the puppet show.
+For example, all children enjoy music, dance and drama sessions with an external visitor.
+Babies enjoy the feel of jelly during sensory play, and toddlers enjoy free painting, making choices about different resources and implements to use.